noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 The term 'Electromagnetic Radiation' covers an entire spectrum, not all of which is harmful to human health.

-For example, waves between wavelengths 380 to 700 nanometers (https://science.nasa.gov/ems/09_visiblelight/) are what make up the visible spectrum of light, in which people constantly absor every day.
+For example, waves between wavelengths 380 to 700 nanometers (https://science.nasa.gov/ems/09_visiblelight/) are what make up the visible spectrum of light, in which people constantly absorb every day.